Finding Our Purpose : Nervous System Regulation

 Life is dynamic, and our sense of purpose evolves.
 Without nervous system regulation, we may cling rigidly to outdated goals or fear change.
 Regulation helps us stay open, adaptable, and willing to evolve as we deepen into our true calling.

 👉 Example: A career that felt purposeful at 25 may not feel the same at 40.
-A regulated nervous system allows you to navigate change gracefully, rather than feeling trapped or fearful.
+A regulated nervous system allows you to navigate change gracefully, rather than feeling trapped or fearful, while having transferable skills gives your system concrete evidence that you can adapt successfully.

 Reality Check: Emotional Regulation in a Complex World